 She was awarded the equivalent of 20 months’ salary and benefits, which worked out to $104,499.33.

 Unfortunately, Brake will not be able to access her severance because the judgement is being appealed by Perry McKenna, the franchise owner of the McDonald’s in question.

 A frustrated Brake told Postmedia News that “If they wanted to get rid of me, they should have done it the proper way, to give me severance and say, ‘You know what> Thank you Esther for your hard work.'”

 A constructive dismissal is a form of wrongful dismissal where an employer, by altering fundamental terms and conditions of employment and/or by making the work environment intolerable, “constructively” dismisses an employee.

 Triggers for constructive dismissal can include a reduction in pay, a demotion that diminishes an employee’s stature, and unrealistic performance goals.

 In all cases, a dismissed employee is entitled to pursue his or her legal entitlements.
 It is especially difficult for employers to establish “cause,” as it is considered the “capital punishment” of the employment relationship.
 If your employment was terminated for cause, speak to us; it is very likely that you are entitled to compensation.
 If you believe you are being “constructively” dismissed, it is very important to seek legal advice before you resign from employment or do something inadvisable to antagonize your employer or undermine your position.

 Why is McDonald’s Appealing?

-While this decision is ultimately a bad PR movie by the fast food giant, they may be taking this course of action in an attempt to pressure Brake to settle the dispute and accept a smaller payment.
+While this decision is ultimately a bad PR move by the fast-food giant, they may be taking this course of action in an attempt to pressure Brake to settle the dispute and accept a smaller payment.